The Chit from Matron: Work, and the Making of a Modernist Living.

 The response to this is paradoxical.
 On the one hand, it is a rejection of the whole sphere and idea of work, embodied specifically, as it seems, not in mining or cottonpicking or industrial manufacture, but in professional bourgeois existence, or in the work of official bureaucracies: Woolf indeed accuses Bennett of ‘taking on his shoulders the work that ought to have been discharged by Government officials’ (Woolf 1984, 159).
 Oddly enough, the idea that literature might be a sort of unofficial work of sociological documentation recurs, in parodic form, in the work of Mass Observation in the late 1930s, a project prompted by the late, mild arrival of surrealism in Britain a decade after its European heyday, which actually took the form of a kind of mass documentation of the national inner life called for by Virginia Woolf, only rendered in a sort of Schreber-like bureaucratic archive, of, recording such phenomena, for example, as the dreams dreamt by British people on the morning of the Coronation.
 In its gradual move toward market research following the War, Mass Observation begins to anticipate the capture of data from the unconsidered trifles of people’s inner lives that would become possible with the development of social media technology, which would make the difference between work and leisure definitively inscrutable.
 This was veritably, a kind of dream-work.

-But Woolf`s project represents something like a transfiguration of the very idea of literary work, a redemption of labour that is itself claimed, loudly, if somewhat inchoately, to be a redemption of labour itself: ‘So much of the enormous labour of proving the solidity, the likeness to life, of the story, is not merely labour thrown away but labour misplaced’ (Woolf 1984).
-Her concern, to use the religious term that recurs in writers about art in modernism is to characterise ‘the task of the novelist’ (Woolf 1984, 160).
-Like many other writers about writing, encouraged by the growth glimpsed out of the corner of its eye, of that new profession known as academic literary studies, Woolf is at pains to stress the importance of the transformation of method rather than its abandonment: ‘Is it the method that inhibits the creative power?’ she asks, only with quick precaution, to emphasise ‘Any method is right, every method is right, that expresses what we wish to express, if we are writers … This method has the merit of bringing us closer to what we were prepared to call life itself’ (Woolf 1984, 162).
+But Woolf`s project also represents something like a transfiguration of the very idea of literary work, a redemption of labour that is itself claimed, loudly, if somewhat inchoately, to be a redemption of labour itself: ‘So much of the enormous labour of proving the solidity, the likeness to life, of the story, is not merely labour thrown away but labour misplaced’ (Woolf 1984).
+Her concern is to characterise ‘the task of the novelist’ (Woolf 1984, 160).
+Like many other writers about writing, encouraged by the growth glimpsed out of the corner of its eye, of that new profession known as academic literary studies, Woolf is at pains to stress the importance of the transformation of method rather than its abandonment: ‘Is it the method that inhibits the creative power?’ she asks, only, with prompt precaution, to emphasise ‘Any method is right, every method is right, that expresses what we wish to express, if we are writers … This method has the merit of bringing us closer to what we were prepared to call life itself’ (Woolf 1984, 162).
 Modernist fiction is to Edwardian fiction as 3-D printing is to industrial mass-manufacture.